imsahil37/iitg-wifi-autologin/README.md

 * `options/options.html` / `options/options.js`: The UI and logic for the settings page.
 * `manifest.json`: The extension's manifest file.

+---

+## 🔒 Privacy

+This extension is designed with your privacy in mind.
+Here's how we handle your data:

+* **Local Storage:** Your IITG username and password are encrypted and stored locally on your computer.
+* **No Cloud Sync:** Your credentials are never sent to any external servers.
+* **Strong Encryption:** We use the Web Crypto API for secure credential storage.
+* **Transparency:** For more details, please see our [Privacy Policy](PRIVACY_POLICY.md).

+---

 Feel free to fork the repository and contribute!